Senior Full Stack Web Developer

 - Be an owner.
 We take turns in leading development of new features and expect you to be able to own a project from start to finish.
 Any experience you have on this front is applicable.

 - Be independent.
-We're a remote company across many time-zones so you'll be expected to be able to self-direct, self-manage your time, and report back on progress.
+We're a remote company across several time-zones so you'll be expected to be able to self-direct, self-manage your time, and communicate progress.
 We care more about what you accomplish than the hours you clock in.

 - Be enthusiastic.
 Advocate for things you feel strongly about, and commit and execute whether or not decisions go your way.
 Volunteer eagerly and take your turn when necessary.
 Find a balance between working on things you're passionate about and doing tedious things that benefit the team or our users.